isaacjarquin/isaacjarquin.github.io/_posts/2017-08-03-supervision-tree.markdown

 {% endhighlight %}

 In this last bit of code is where we start the main supervisor, the Gen server supervisor that will supervise all the children supervisors with the strategy selected.
-If any of the child supervisors die, then the main supervisor will restart the dead supervisor.
+If any of the children, then the main supervisor will restart the dead ones.
 But who supervise the main supervisor ? what happen if the main supervisor die ?
 Well if the main supervisor die, then we will be in trouble at this point, but as we mentioned before you will rarely see a supervisor dying.

 This a fairly basic introduction the the world of supervisors and the supervision tree, if you want to know more about it, I definitely recommend you to have a look at
 [learn you some Erlang - supervisors](http://learnyousomeerlang.com/supervisors)